 Before the line-up was finalized the band had already hired and fired Crusty the Cat on the keyboards.
 By this point, the band stopped giving kids nightmares.
 The original puppets for the bands from Rock-afire and Munch's were both horrifying.
 The robot creators were great engineers but really needed help in the "make it not look scary and creepy" department.

-Here's a video from the less-creepy "Chuck's Adventure Machine" time period.
+Above is a video [removed] from the less-creepy "Chuck's Adventure Machine" time period.
 They had so many 'time periods' and other details that there's even a wiki out there about it all.

 The word on the street is they're replacing the band with an animatronic rap DJ and some dancers to be more in alignment with kid's tastes these days.
 I kid, but that is a part of the reason for finally breaking up the band: